 These days, investment newsletters almost always come in the form of emails, and they may come as frequently as multiple times per day or as infrequently as once per month.

-Part of the reason that there are so many different stock newsletters is alternative mailings can cover a lot of different aspects of trading.
+Part of the reason that there are so many different stock newsletters is that alternative mailings can cover many different aspects of trading.
 Some publications focus on highlighting trades identified by technical patterns, others offer picks based on fundamental value or custom algorithms, and still, others focus on specific industries or trends.